 Finishing with pride

-- Estate Sale Etiquette
+Estate Sale Etiquette

-- There are many different ingredients that will help your time spent at any given estate sale be more enjoyable both for you and your guests as well as the host presenting the estate sale.The following content is more a guide than a rulebook but might be a good list to print out and bring along with you, should you be visiting one of our estate sales in the near future for the first time or even if you are already a fan of our estate sales but find your experiences not as positive as you would hope they might be.
+- There are many different ingredients that will help your time spent at any given estate sale be more enjoyable both for you and your guests as well as the host presenting the estate sale.
+The following content is more a guide than a rulebook but might be a good list to print out and bring along with you, should you be visiting one of our estate sales in the near future for the first time or even if you are already a fan of our estate sales but find your experiences not as positive as you would hope they might be.

-- By following these rules, you can be sure to have a fun and profitable time on your future visits and also be welcomed back time and time again to upcoming estate sales we may host.1) Following line or list rules; sign up, wait patiently for your time to enter and do not leave the premises once your name is on the line list.
-Enter in order of signup.
+- By following these rules, you can be sure to have a fun and profitable time on your future visits and also be welcomed back time and time again to upcoming estate sales we may host.

-2) Never smoke on the premises
+- 2) Never smoke on the premise at all.

-3) Watch your language as well as the volume of your voice; you are not at a ball game or in a bar setting, you are visiting another person’s property and more than likely they recently lost a loved one and are sensitive to your behavior and your words
+- 3) Watch your language as well as the volume of your voice: you are not at a ball game or in a bar setting, you are visiting another person’s property and more than likely they recently lost a loved one and are sensitive to your behavior and your words.

-5) Have your own boxes and or wrap for items you will purchase with you at the sale, do not expect the company or family to provide them or the labor needed to wrap your items purchased
+- 5) Have your own boxes and/or wrap for items you will purchase with you at the sale, do not expect the company or family to provide them or the labor needed to wrap your items purchased.

 18) Remove your purchases promptly.
 Don’t leave furniture or large items on the property longer than the sale takes place.
 We are not in charge of the home or property after the sale is finished.
 If you leave your purchases on the property for longer than the days of the sale, you risk losing your items altogether and having them go back to the family ownership or donated when we clean up the house.
+You are in charge of your items bought, we are not.

 19) Do not take food and or drink into the home.
 While we try to provide you with snacks and beverages at every sale, we would appreciate your eating these outside of the home so that we don’t cause any more damage to the carpets than necessary.